 In the first half of the seminar, students attended lectures covering the basic teachings and practice sessions for the dance and the musical instruments for the service.
 A Chinese Course student, Huang Yu-chun, did not feel close to God’s teachings before coming to the seminar although he had opportunities to hear about them at the church he belongs to.
 He commented with a smile: “Through listening to the experiences of the lecturer and staff members, I was able to have a better grasp of the Tenrikyo teachings.
 I will keep my mind connected to my church and learn about the teachings in more depth.”

-On July 16, all students except those of English Course III made their way to cross the Jusan Pass.
-Due to the heavy rain that had struck southwestern Japan in July, part of a mountain road was closed, and the event was conducted by changing the original route.
+On July 16, all students except those of English Course III were scheduled to cross the Jusan Pass.
+However, due to the heavy rain that had struck western Japan earlier in the month, the event was forced to be conducted by changing the original route.

 In the second half of the seminar, students set out on their mission caravan trips to their respective destinations, where they engaged in missionary work with members of their local missionary houses.

 He said: “My family and I were saved after hearing about the Tenrikyo teachings from a missionary who had come from a Tenrikyo church to sprinkle the fragrance of the teachings.
-During door-to-door missionary work, I felt a little frustrated due to a language barrier, but I worked on the task in the hope that I could give someone a chance to be saved.
-After returning home, I will work hard to sprinkle the fragrance of the teachings and save others with a view to making repayment.”
+During door-to-door missionary work, I felt a little frustrated due to the language barrier, but I worked on the task in the hope that I could give someone a chance to be saved.
+After returning home, I will work hard to sprinkle the fragrance of the teachings and save others in order to make repayment.”

 The Korean Course, which started on August 3, will finish on August 15.